thisisevilevil/evilevil365/_drafts/2024-04-06-LettingEndUsers-HelpThemselves-WIthoutAdminyaml.md

 * "Ability to rename LAN connections or remote access connections available to all users (User)"

 2. **Allow standard users to change system time**
-* Create Custom profile, OMA-URI: ./Vendor/MSFT/Policy/Config/UserRights/ChangeSystemTime
+* Create Custom profile in Intune, OMA-URI: ./Vendor/MSFT/Policy/Config/UserRights/ChangeSystemTime
+* Data type, string: `*S-1-5-19*S-1-5-32-544*S-1-5-32-545`
+> **_NOTE:_** **That is the SIDs for LOCAL SERVICE, Administrators and Users - The reason we are using SIDs instead of names, is to add support for Windows devices that is not using english as the base language**